CruzZFire/ARC_Django_MS4/README.md

 * User wants to have a profile in the social community, and be able to personalize it.
 * User wants to be able to search for the book catalog inside the WebApp.
 * User wants to be able to review a book, and be able to edit or delete if after.
+* User wants to be able see all the reviews of a book and be able to filter and sort them.
 * User wants to see the rankings of best books and users.
 * User wants to have a opportunity to promote books they like.
 * User wants easy access from its profile to the books and reviews connected.